What to expect from Treatment, our Qualifications & what if you are unhappy with your treatment.

 Alison is registered with the General Osteopathic Council.

-I'm a member of the Institute of Osteopathy (iO), the Register of Animal Musculoskeletal Practitioners (RAMP) and a Fellow of the Sutherland Cranial College of Osteopathy (SCCO),.
+Alison is also a member of the Institute of Osteopathy (iO), the Register of Animal Musculoskeletal Practitioners (RAMP) and a Fellow of the Sutherland Cranial College of Osteopathy (SCCO),.

 For more information please call us on 07789 518356 or e-mail me on email@example.com